UniCATS: A Unified Context-Aware Text-to-Speech Framework with Contextual VQ-Diffusion and Vocoding: Experiments and Results

 We evaluate the generated results using MOS listening tests, where 15 listeners rate the presented utterances on a scale of 1 to 5 in terms of naturalness and speaker similarity to the prompt.
 Additionally, we compute the Speaker Encoder Cosine Similarity (SECS) \cite{yourtts} as an auxiliary metric to assess speaker similarity.
 The SECS scores are calculated using the speaker encoder in Resemblyzer\footnote{https://github.com/resemble-ai/Resemblyzer}.

 The results are shown in Table \ref{tab:resyn}.
 Our proposed CTX-vec2wav demonstrates the best performance in speech resynthesis from semantic tokens in terms of both naturalness and speaker similarity.
 In contrast, when vocoding semantic tokens with HifiGAN, we observe the lowest SECS score.
 This can be attributed to the information compression inherent in x-vectors as a bottleneck feature of the speaker-verification model.
 Although x-vectors effectively distinguish between speakers, they are not ideal for accurately reconstructing the speaker's voice.
 Remarkably, CTX-vec2wav even outperforms Encodec in subjective evaluations and achieves a SECS score comparable to the ground truth.
 We notice that Encodec resynthesis occasionally introduces artifacts that negatively impact the subjective scores.
-However, it still maintains a slightly higher SECS score than the ground truth.
-This phenomenon may be attributed to the robustness of the SECS evaluation model against artifacts.

-\subsection{Speech continuation for zero-shot speaker adaptation}
+\subsection{Speech Continuation for Zero-Shot Speaker Adaptation}

 In this section, we assess the performance of UniCATS in zero-shot speaker adaptation with speech continuation.
 We utilize test sets A and B for evaluating seen and unseen speakers respectively.
 Our baselines include x-vector-based multi-speaker TTS model FastSpeech 2 from ESPnet toolkit \cite{espnet} and the state-of-the-art zero-shot speaker adaptive TTS model VALL-E. As the official implementation of VALL-E is not publicly available, we employ the open-source VALL-E model\footnote{https://github.com/lifeiteng/vall-e} trained on LibriTTS for our evaluation.
 To evaluate the generated results, we conduct MOS listening tests following the same methodology as described in the previous section.
 15 listeners are asked to rate the presented utterances on a scale of 1 to 5, considering naturalness and speaker similarity to the prompt.
 Similarly, we introduce SECS as another metric to assess speaker similarity.